rdkcentral/rdk-halif-test-device_settings/docs/pages/dsCompositeIn/ds-compositeIn-L3-TestProcedure.md

 Example Test Setup configuration File: [dscompositeIn_L3_testSetup.yml](../../..//host/tests/dsCompositeIn_L3_Tests/dsCompositeIn_L3_testSetup.yml)

-Update the artifact paths from which the binaries should be copied to the device.

-Set the execution paths and provide the stream paths for each test case.
+Provide the streams for each test case.
+This path is appended with `streams_download_url` entry from [Device Configuration File](#device-configuration-file)

 If a test case requires multiple streams or needs to be validated using several streams, ensure that all necessary streams are added sequentially for that specific test case.